hopsoft/universalid/README.md

 - **Association Handling**: Universal ID goes beyond single models.
 It can serialize associated records, including those with unsaved changes, creating a comprehensive snapshot of complex object states
 - **Cloning Existing Records**: Need to make a copy of a record, including its associations?
 Universal ID handles this effortlessly, making it ideal for duplicating complex datasets
 - **Granular Data Control**: With Universal ID, you gain explicit control over the serialization process.
 You can precisely choose which columns to include or exclude, allowing for tailored, optimized payloads that fit your specific needs
+- **Efficient Query Serialization**: Universal ID extends its capabilities to ActiveRecord relations, enabling the serialization of complex queries and scopes.
+This feature allows for seamless sharing of query logic between processes, ensuring consistency and reducing redundancy in data handling tasks.

 In summary, while GlobalID excels in its specific use case, Universal ID offers extended capabilities, particularly useful in scenarios involving unsaved records, complex associations, and data cloning.